 I can’t remember when or where I first ate biscotti but I remember really enjoying it.
-Its something I’ve always wanted to try but the double bake always put me off… but alas!
+Its something I’ve always wanted to try my hand at but the double bake put me off a little… but alas!
 I have now made it and couldn’t believe how simple and fool proof it really was.
 Now there seems to be a lot of different trains of though about what makes a traditional Italian biscotti (or cantuccini) and what doesn’t.
-So after doing some research I have merged what seemed the best of the best and tried this method, with my own little tweaks like using demerara sugar for a more caramelised flavour and both flaked and whole almonds for texture..
+So after doing some research I have merged what seemed the best of the best and tried this method, with my own little tweaks like using demerara sugar for a more caramelised flavour and both flaked and whole almonds for texture.
 Let me know what you think- I think it was very similar to the Starbucks one!

 My tip: Take it easy when slicing.
 The part baked dough is delicate.

 Ingredients (Makes approximately 25 pieces)

 1/2 teaspoon of baking power

 1 teaspoon of vanilla extract

 160g of almonds (mix of flaked and skin on almonds)

 - Heat the oven on gas mark 3 (140-60 degrees celsius)

 - Line a tray with grease proof or parchment paper and dust with flour lightly

 - Flour, sugar and baking powder – mix in a bowl or in a mixer using the dough hook